top of page

 There are a few different kinds of trades with options:

-Sell to open: This is when you sell a new contract(s) and become the writer.
+Sell to open: This is when you sell a new contract(s) and become the writer, but you may be forced sell or buy a bunch of shares later on if someone exercises your contract.

-Buy to close: This is when you buy a contract(s) identical to the one you sold as a writer to cancel out your losses.
+Buy to close: This is when you buy a contract(s) identical to the one you sold as a writer to cancel out your contract(s).

-Sell to close: This is when you sell a contract(s) that you already own to someone else.
+Sell to close: This is when you sell a contract(s) that you already own to someone else to close out your position.

 Options are very tricky.
-You can either make a ton or you lose your entire investment.
+You can either make a ton (some people commonly make over 50% per trade) or you can even lose your entire investment.

 bottom of page